robin-rpr/calos/doc/clearly-image.rst

 The instruction is a cache hit if the metadata of all source files is unchanged (specifically: filename, file type and permissions, xattrs, size, and last modified time).
-Unlike Docker, Charliecloud does not use file contents.
+Unlike Docker, Clearly does not use file contents.
 This has two implications.
 First, it is possible to fool the cache by manually restoring the last-modified time.
 Second, :code:`RSYNC` is I/O-intensive even when it hits, because it must :code:`stat(2)` every source file before checking the cache.
 However, this is still less I/O than reading the file content too.

-Notably, Charliecloud’s cache ignores :code:`rsync(1)`’s own internal notion of whether anything would be transferred (e.g., :code:`rsync -ni`).
+Notably, Clearly’s cache ignores :code:`rsync(1)`’s own internal notion of whether anything would be transferred (e.g., :code:`rsync -ni`).
 This may change in the future.